 The number one most important task is to not cause the situation to get worse.
 When your ears start feeling clogged, you may be inclined to take out the old cotton swab and start trying to manually clean things out.
 All sorts of issues, from ear infections to hearing loss, can come from using cotton swabs so this can be an extremely dangerous approach.
 You will most likely worsen the situation if you use cotton swabs.

-If Your Ear is Still Clogged After a Week…it May be Hearing Loss
+If Your Ear is Still Clogged…it May be Hearing Loss

-So, if your ear is still clogged after two days and you don’t have any really great clue as to what’s causing it, you might be justifiably impatient.
-In nearly all cases, your blockage will clear itself up after a few days.
-But the general rule of thumb is that if things last for more than a week or so, it might be a wise choice to come in for a consultation.
+So, if your ear is still clogged and you don’t have any really great clue as to what’s causing it, you might be justifiably impatient.
+In nearly all cases, your blockage will clear itself up.
+But the general rule of thumb is that if things last, it might be a wise choice to come in for a consultation.

 That feeling of clogged ears can also be a sign of hearing loss.
 And you shouldn’t neglect hearing loss because, as you’ve most likely read in our other posts, it can lead to a whole range of other health concerns.